gjerokrsteski/pimf-framework/README.md

 Keyfeatures
 -----------
 - Completely unit tested in PHP version 5.3 and 5.4
-- Scaffolding: you can easily create multiple bulk projects/applications.
 - Configuration: into common way - using ini. files.
 - Intelligent bootstrapping: depending on the configuration, the framework can bootstrap in testing or production mode.
 - Resolver: resolves the user requests to controller and action.